OmoBe/tictactoe/README.md

-Tic Tac Toe (Noughts and Crosses) implemented in python and flask
+Tic Tac Toe (Noughts and Crosses) implemented in python and flask.
 Strategy alogrithm from https://en.wikipedia.org/wiki/Tic-tac-toe